 Magpie Stories – the books

 You’re not supposed to touch the prints … but you CAN touch books!
-I used non-editioned linocut prints from the Magpie Stories in a series of artist books.
+I used non-editioned prints from the Magpie Stories reduction linocut series in a series of artist books.
 Each book the haptic realisation of intimate tales of each magpie story.

 I love combining different printmaking processes in my books … and the idea to create companion books for my Magpie Stories reduction linocut prints was with me when I started to print these reduction linocut prints.

-Each book combines the non-editioned reduction linocut prints with, embossing, letterpress and monoprinting in a simple accordion structure.
+In addition to the non-editioned reduction linocut prints, each books includes embossing, letterpress printed text and monoprinting in a simple accordion structure with a dust jacket style covery.

 Magpie Stories – Making the Artist Books

-Each book, Hello, Siblings and Family Choir, tell a different story; but the format of each follows the same formula.
+Each book, Hello, Siblings and Family Choir, tells a different story; but the format of each follows the same formula.

-I letterpress-printed the text for each book.
-There were no ‘extra’ prints to work with, so I did a lot of planning and testing to ensure the text was positioned correctly on each printed page – I wasn’t going to get any second chances with these pages.
+I letterpress-printed the words for each book.
+I was wanting specific positioning of the words on each page.
+There were no ‘extra’ prints to work with, so I did a lot of planning and testing to ensure the words was positioned correctly on each printed page – I wasn’t going to get any second chances with these pages.
 I felt like a printmaker living on the edge!

-The covers and first and last pages of each book have been blind embossed with carved linocut plates … and for this I referenced magpie feathers in my (extensive!!) feather collection.
+The covers and first and last pages of each book have been blind embossed with carved linocut plates … and for this I referenced real magpie feathers in my (extensive!!) feather collection.
 Feathers gifted to my by the same feathered neighbours in my prints.
+Over many years this magpie family gifted many feathers to me.
+A few were gifted on my front lawn, others were gifted on the footpaths around my home and found when I was out walking my puppy.

 The book titles were blind de-bossed on the covers and spine with my letterpress type.